kirilind/oslabs-website/_projects/inventaire.md

 Project to offer a decentralized way to declare resources through the constitution of personal and business inventories.

-Communication channel: sementic web Disambiguation: tagging items with respublica.io entities
+- Communication channel: semantic web
+- Disambiguation: tagging items with respublica.io entities